-The vice president for research, grants, and information systems is responsible for the development and maintenance of this policy.
+The vice chancellor for research & grants is responsible for the development and maintenance of this policy.

-Appendix G: Policy and Procedures for Students with Disabilities
+Appendix H: Policy and Procedures for Students with Disabilities

 1. Policy Statement

 A.T.
 Still University (ATSU) is committed to complying with Section 504 of the Rehabilitation Act and Title III of the Americans with Disabilities Act - Federal laws that prohibit discrimination on the basis of disability, and relevant state law.
 ATSU does not discriminate against students with disabilities in regard to application, acceptance, grading, advancement, training, discipline, graduation, or any other aspect related to a student's participation in a program of ATSU.
 This policy applies to all students and applicants for admission to ATSU.
 ATSU will provide reasonable accommodations to students with disabilities.